techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=155
 (86)
 What is -50 >> 2

-a.
-A negative number with very large magnitude.
+A. A negative number with very large magnitude.

-b.
-A positive number with very large magnitude.
+B. A positive number with very large magnitude.

-c. -13
+C. -13

-d. -25
+D. -25
 e.
 13
 f.
 25
-Answer: C
+ANSWER: C
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: